bjellesma/raiderio-data/README.md

 - How have the requirements for these percentiles changed since raiderio's tracking of mythic plus scores began?

 ## Architecture
-1. We use Aws Lambda to call the raiderio api and dump the data to a firehose
+1. We use AWS Lambda to call the raiderio api and dump the data to a firehose
 2. Firehose will dump the data received to an S3 Bucket after a certain amount of time
 3. An AWS Glue Data Workflow will kick off the following crawlers and jobs
     * A crawler will use the data from the S3 bucket to create a table in AWS Athena